 His other interests include travel, hiking, seeing plays, reading, taking courses, and walking in the woods with his dogs.

-Jonathan is married and lives in Amesbury Massachusetts with his wife Debra.
-He and Debra have three adult children.
-Jonathan is CFO of a real estate development company north of Boston which also supports several non-profit social justice initiatives.
-Jonathan is active in sports including doubles squash, golf, sailing and boating.
-Other interests include hot yoga, meditation and music.
+Jon is married and lives in Massachusetts with his wife and dog.
+They have three adult children.
+Jon is CFO of a real estate development company north of Boston which also supports several non-profit social justice initiatives.

-He began weekly volunteer work in prison with inmates at MCI Norfolk in late 2013.
-He has served Jericho as Treasurer since 2014.
-He is actively involved with the Mankind Project and serves as one of two stewards of the New England Area.
-The ManKind Project is a visionary organization that sponsors development trainings for men around the world.
+He began weekly volunteer work with inmates at MCI Norfolk in 2013.
+He has served Jericho as board member and treasurer since 2014.
+He is actively involved with the Mankind Project and has held several leadership positions.
+The ManKind Project is a visionary organization that sponsors leadership trainings for men around the world.